tapyu/cpp-lessons/README.md

     printf("The sharedVariable is: %d\n", sharedVariable);
 }
 ```
-Note that **the `extern` keyword is not mandatory when declaring functions, classes, structures, and enum**.
-Writing the prototype (i.e., the header without the body) is enough to declare them.
-However, for variables, the `extern` keyword is mandatory.

 #### declaration
 - A variable is declared when the compiler is informed that a variable exists (and this is its type)